joerahul/HELMET-DETECTION/README.md

 An AI based helmet detection , which can detect the helmets from the images with 99% accuracy .
 It is implemented using Opencv, Python, YOLOV3 .

-Use pretrained model which i had added in the directory named ''yolo-coco'' to detect any helmet in the real time video.
+Use pretrained model which i had added in the directory as configuration and names file to detect any helmet in the real time video.